-Some manufacturing problems relate to the just-in-time (JIT) principle on production adopted by many manufacturers.
+Some manufacturing problems relate to the just-in-time (JIT) principles on production adopted by many manufacturers.
 Such production principles lead to very low stock levels throughout the supply chain in an effort to reduce inventory costs.

-Using the JIT principle, companies are buying smaller quantities of raw materials from suppliers, thus reducing the amount of materials in inventory, leading to an increased return on investment among other benefits12.
-The disadvantage is that this makes the production chain less resilient to even minor shocks.
-For instance, if such a production cycle goes wrong, it creates a cascading effect of delays throughout the entire production chain.
-As a response to this development, some countries have started to introduce requirements of larger stock levels readily available (already before the COVID-19 crisis the Netherlands and France introduced these).
+Using the JIT principle, companies are buying smaller quantities of raw materials from suppliers, thus reducing the amount of materials in inventory, leading to an increased return on investment among other benefits.
+However, this makes the production chain less resilient to even minor shocks - such a production cycle gone wrong creates a cascading effect of delays throughout the production chain.
+As a response to this development, some countries have started to introduce requirements to have larger stock levels readily available (already before the COVID-19 crisis the Netherlands and France introduced these).